 - Cover and seal the top, move the valve to seal.
 Change to manual and set the timer to 45 minutes.
 The Instant Pot does the rest!

-Black beans are delicious in Soup and my recipe for Skinny Taco Salad is topped off with cooked black beans.
-Using canned beans is an easy shortcut, but making your own is so easy.
+Black beans are delicious in soup and my recipe for Skinny Taco Salad is topped off with cooked black beans.
+Using canned beans is an easy shortcut, but making your own is so easy and affordable.
 They freeze great too – why not give this recipe a try!

 I know the Instant Pot is still a fairly new kitchen device and many of you do not have it yet, but when you’re ready, it’s a piece of equipment I definitely recommend purchasing.